twang94/RestaurantInspections/README.md

 # Identifying and Analyzing Patterns in NYC Restaurant Inspections

-I was interested in working with NYC restaurant-related data.
-I have personal family connections to the NYC restaurant biz and I also wanted to look for  and the overall diverse demographics that make up the five boroughs of New York.

-I perform exploratory data analysis to try and identify trends in grading and scoring across geographical boundaries.
-I also look at
+A project examining a dataset of health inspection results for restaurants in the five boroughs of NYC.
+I generate various EDA visualizations of the data and conduct a statistical hypothesis test relating restaurant grades to local wealth of neighborhoods.
+I also

 ## Data Sources